ucsf-wynton/wynton-website-hpc/docs/slurm/job-summary.md

 ```
 For more details and additional statistics collected, see man `sacct`.

 With this information, we can narrow down that the total processing time was 46 seconds (`Elapsed=00:00:46`) and that the maximum amount of resident set size memory used was ~3,111 MiB (`MaxRSS=3186112K`).
-With the help of Elapsed and MaxRSS from previous runs, we can re-submit this job script with more relevant resource specifications in our Slurm options within the script (eg `--mem=3500M`).
+With the help of Elapsed and MaxRSS from previous runs, we can re-submit this job script with more relevant resource specifications in our Slurm options within the script (e.g. `--mem=3500M`).
 Remember it pays to keep the mem request as small as possible.
 Jobs with large memory requests will sit in the queue longer.

 ## Post-mortem job details